HildoBijl/stepwise/packages/exercise-grading/README.md

 # @step-wise/exercise-grading

 Grade interpreted learner input against the solution of an input exercise.
 The package supplies comparison functions for individual fields, groups of fields, and order-independent lists.
+Generic domain-value equality is delegated to [@step-wise/value-equality](https://www.npmjs.com/package/@step-wise/value-equality).

 This package is designed for the `checkInput` functions created with [@step-wise/input-exercises](https://www.npmjs.com/package/@step-wise/input-exercises).
 Input interpretation remains the responsibility of that package; exercise grading compares the resulting domain values.